Articles on: Campaign Management

 Optimizing your campaigns means buying more qualified leads with less spend.
 Traffic you buy is generated by thousands of different publishers across their thousands of unique placements.
 Our publishers vary by vertical, and the campaign you're running might not fit with the message that is being communicated on our publisher's website.
 Therefore, optimization is key to make your campaigns hit their goals and KPIs by eliminating non-performing placements and increasing your competitiveness on placements that work well for you.

-Before you begin your campaign, please read the pre-campaign checklist.
+Before you begin your campaign, please read the Optimization Guide for Advertisers.
 It will ensure you set up your campaigns correctly, allowing you to utilize all optimization methods.

 Step 1: Check your win rate